svlapich/Admission-committee-Project/SRS.md

 ## Vision
 Create a web-application for working with applicants and assigning them a faculty in the system.
 The application must implement the next functions:
-* view the list of applicants and edit them.
+* view the list of faculties and edit them.
 * show all applicants in system.
 * view the list of faculties and the number of applicants in each of them.